hkhamm/firestore-apollo-graphql/README.md

 ## Apollo Engine

 [Apollo Engine](https://www.apollographql.com/engine) has features such as caching, tracing, and error logging.
-First get an [Apollo Engine API key](https://engine.apollographql.com/) then change your Apollo server config to turn on the engine
+First get an [Apollo Engine API key](https://engine.apollographql.com/) then change your Apollo server config to turn on the engine.

 ```typescript
 const server = new ApolloServer({